Let's get started

 Today, you will learn how to work out the variable costs (ingredients, materials and packaging) for your product.

 But this is not just theory; I'm breaking it down by showing you exactly how I work out the cost of one of my recipes.
-Then I'll invite you to download the free workbook and do the same for your recipes.
+Then I'll invite you to download the free workbook and do the same for your products.

 Let's get started!